yurii-shchehliuk/ECommerce-Restaurant/README.md

 	 redis-cli

 ## Launching
-Wether set docker-compose as startup either set all the API projects
+Set either docker-compose or all API.\* projects as startup.